Simply007/kontent-custom-element-samples/README.md

 # Introduction
-A Custom element is essentially a small HTML application that exists in a sandboxed `<iframe>` and interacts with the [Kentico Kontent](https://kontent.ai/) app via the [Custom Elements API](https://docs.kontent.ai/reference/custom-elements-js-api).
+A Custom element is essentially a small HTML application that exists in a sandboxed `<iframe>` and interacts with the [Kontent by Kentico](https://kontent.ai/) app via the [Custom Elements API](https://docs.kontent.ai/reference/custom-elements-js-api).

 The **Gallery of Custom Element samples** contains a list of different custom elements that might help you to extend content editing capabilities inside of your Kontent project, or even connect with different 3rd party services (like Digital Asset Management tools, or eCommerce solutions).